kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

   seccomp.
 AppArmor API changes are included but runtime implementation may follow in beta.
 - PodSecurity admission controller updated to accept the `OCI` profile type
+- Kubelet allowlist for OCI profile sources implemented (`securityProfileOCIArtifact.allowedRegistries` in `KubeletConfiguration`, deny by default)
 - Initial e2e tests for seccomp OCI artifacts

 #### Beta